Frequently Asked Questions

-The school bell goes at 8.50am and the children need to be in class for the register by 8.55am.
-The school gates open at 8.45am when there will be a teacher on duty to supervise the children.
+The children need to be in class for registration by 8.45am.
+The school gates open at 8.35am when there will be a teacher on duty to supervise the children.
 Children must not be left unaccompanied on the school site before this time.
-Reception, Year One and Year Two line up on the main playground in their classes and Year Three, Four and Five line up in the communal area by the hall in their classes.
+Reception, We have a soft start to the day which means that as soon as children arrive at school, they go straight into their classroom and start their morning work.

 Where can I buy uniform?

 School uniform is available to buy from Goyals.
 You can order online (www.goyalsmaidenhead.co.uk) or visit their shop in Maidenhead.
 More information can be found on the Uniform Ordering tab.